 1. Increased communication

 When trucks began making their first deliveries in the early 1900s, there were very few ways for the motorized wagon drivers to communicate with anyone else involved in the delivery process.
-Technological advancements over the 100 years have vastly improved this communication.
+However, technological advancements over the 100 years have vastly improved this communication.

 Now, it’s easier than ever for fleet managers to stay in contact with drivers throughout the delivery process.
 Trucks can be tracked throughout the trip, and 360 cameras and sensors allow fleet operators to check in on the driver’s performance and speed.

-This increased communication improves safety by allowing drivers to decide with their carriers about new routes when they experience road delays such as unexpected construction, traffic, or weather.
+This increased communication improves safety by letting drivers decide with their carriers about new routes when they experience road delays such as unexpected construction, traffic, or weather.
 It also allows carriers to send automatic updates to consumers about delays in the delivery process.

 2. Distraction-free driving

-Distracted driving has been a growing problem on the road for years thanks to texting, mobile GPS, and enhanced infotainment systems.
-The issue is also underreported, as many people don’t admit to driving distracted even in a crash.
+Thanks to texting, mobile GPS, and enhanced infotainment systems, distracted driving has been a growing problem on the road for years.
+Unfortunately, the issue is also underreported, as many people don’t admit to driving distracted even in a crash.
 Yet, at least 2,841 lives were lost to distracted driving on U.S. highways in 2018.

 For fleet managers, a distracted driving crash can be a huge liability.
-Owner-operators can pay $9,000 to $12,000 in insurance, and history of crashes may increase this cost even further.
+Owner-operators can pay $9,000 to $12,000 in insurance, and history of crashes may further increase this cost.

 That’s why new software is helping eliminate these distractions with hands-free navigation platforms, voice recognition, and more.